 August 4, 2022 – By Intuidex

-Intuidex, with our partner Quub, to research and develop low-cost Space Data as a Service (SDaaS) using flocks of attritable low-size, weight, power, and price (SWAP2) PocketQube Picosats capable of global persistent intelligence, surveillance, and reconnaissance (ISR) and Earth observation.
+Intuidex to research and develop low-cost Space Data as a Service (SDaaS) using flocks of attritable low-size, weight, power, and price (SWAP2) Picosats capable of global persistent intelligence, surveillance, and reconnaissance (ISR) and Earth observation.

 Using novel hardware solutions, materials, and manufacturing processes, flocks of Picosats are built and launched into orbit equipped with advanced sensors, including multi-spectral optical systems with resolution approaching one meter / pixel.
 Onboard real-time automated pattern of life and anomaly detection (POL/AD) using Intuidex’s proprietary higher-order low-resource learning (HO-LRL™) technology provides object detection and other valuable data for use in multiple military and civilian applications.